burkeholland/prompt-crafting-github-copilot/README.md

 }
 ```

 > In this example, we use GitHub Copilot to write a function that reverses a string.
-This is a simple example, so we don't need to provide a lot of context.
-And in this case, you can see that GitHub Copilot uses the context that it has - the fact that we're in a TypeScript file - to provide a completion that includes the type for the string parameter.
+In this case, our prompt is simple.
+You can see, though, that GitHub Copilot uses the context that it has - the fact that we're in a TypeScript file - to provide a completion that includes the type for the string parameter.
+This is done behind the scenes as part of the prompt that you don't see.

-> This is an important concept with GitHub Copilot - Simple.
-The more simple the solution, the more accurate GitHub Copilot will be.
-We generally talk about this as the 3S's - Simple, Specific and Short.
-When working with Ghost Text - try and keep your prompts simple, be specific in what you ask for and keep it short - move in steps and let GitHub Copilot build on what you have.

 > The other way that you can "prompt" Ghost Text, is with a comment.
 So we could ask for a function that removes all HTML tags from a string.